emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 # Rule 10: The location and method of data storage depends on how much you have {-}

-The storage method you should choose depends on the size and nature of your data, the cost of storage, the time it takes to transfer the data, how the data will be used and any privacy concerns.
+The storage method you should choose depends on the size and nature of your data, the cost of storage and later access, the time it takes to transfer the data, how the data will be used, and any privacy concerns.
 Data is increasingly generated in the range of many terabytes by environmental sensors, satellites, automated analytical tools, simulation models, and genomic sequencers.
 Even larger data generating machines like the Large Hadron Collider (LHC) and the Large Scale